 3.1 Essex County Council (ECC) is the local highway authority for Essex and as such it has many legal duties and powers with respect to the local highways network, including a legal duty under the Highways Act 1980 to maintain the Essex highways network.
 At present ECC primarily meets this duty by commissioning Ringway Jacobs to deliver highways services.
 The Council has a ten-year contract which commenced in April 2012.
+The Council only issues
-The Council only issues task orders to Ringway Jacobs for the work it asks Ringway Jacobs to do.
-As such ECC has a broad discretion as to which task orders are issued.

-- 3.2 Due to the high value of some task orders approval is required at the start of the new financial year (2020/21) for the task orders to be issued. - 3.3 The high-level budgets for Essex Highways were formally approved by Council on 11 February 2020.
+- task orders to Ringway Jacobs for the work it asks Ringway Jacobs to do.
+As such ECC has a broad discretion as to which task orders are issued. - 3.2 Due to the high value of some task orders approval is required at the start of the new financial year 2021/22 for the task orders to be issued. - 3.3 The high-level budget for all Council services in 2021/22, including Essex Highways, have been recommended for approval by Council at its meeting on 23 February 2021.
 Those budgets were based on planned levels of expenditure under a number of headings.
 This report seeks authority to issue task orders to reflect the assumptions made when the budget was proposed. - 3.4 Task orders are issued under a number of headings.
 Some of them are for planned maintenance such as resurfacing, some are for upgrading services such as the installation of LED streetlighting and some are for fixed costs. - 3.5 The task orders are listed in the appendix to this report.
 One of the task orders relates to the basic costs of running the service, such as management costs and the costs of running depots and IT systems. - 3.6 Most of the task orders relate to planned maintenance.
 In these cases, the value of the task order is calculated by reference to the target costs of a number of schemes.
-RJ is required to achieve the target cost and both ECC and RJ share any under and over spends above a certain limit.
+RJ is required to achieve the target cost and both ECC and RJ share any under and overspends above a certain limit.
 The number of schemes deliverable is likely to change over the year, as it may need to change as a result of unexpectedly long periods of hot or cold weather or the impact of the network of a cold spell.
 It may also need to change to respond to major issues occurring (e.g. the need for bridge maintenance).
 Changes are dealt with by variations to the task order issued under the contract. - 3.7 For responsive maintenance there is a value attached to the task order.
-The format of the task order is being revised to ensure that work is prioritised in the best way possible and to clarify the position on liability for claims. - 3.8 For major schemes, the schemes we expect to deliver in 2020/21 are in the appendix but again these may be subject to change.
-Any decision to change task orders will be taken in accordance with the constitution. - 3.9 The highways service helps achieve the following aims of the Organisational Strategy:

-Help create great places to grow up, live and work
+The format of the task order is being revised to ensure that work is prioritised in the best way possible and to clarify the position on liability for claims. - 3.8 For major schemes, the schemes we expect to deliver in 2021/22 are in the appendix but again these may be subject to change.
+Any decision to change task orders will be taken in accordance with the constitution. - 3.9 The highways service helps achieve the following aims of the Organisational Strategy: - Help create great places to grow up, live and work